antzkr/Debian-13-Live-CD-USB/README.md

 Build ISO is saved to your home directory ($HOME/LIVE_BOOT).
 A SHA256 hash is generated if you want to distribute and check authenticity.

-Burn to CD/DVD/USB and boot on your machine.
-UEFI and legacy BIOS are supported.
+Flash to CD/DVD/USB with your favorite imaging tool and boot.
+UEFI and legacy BIOS are both supported.

 # DEFAULT SETTINGS
 - LANGUAGE: US English